-Incorporates and exhibits traditional and stylized movements and combinations with strength, attack and presence, formation changes, group work and technical elements.
-An emphasis is placed on proper technical execution, extension, control, body placement, style, musical interpretation, continuity of movement and team uniformity.
-The overall impression of the routine should be up-tempo, lively, energetic and motivating- while allowing for texture of movement to utilize musicality.
+Incorporates traditional and stylized dynamic movements with strength, continuity, presence, and proper technical execution.
+An emphasis is placed on group execution including synchronization, uniformity, and spacing.
+The choreography of a dynamic and effective routine utilizes musicality, staging, complexity of movement and skills.
+The overall impression of the routine should be lively, energetic, and motivating, with the understanding that the dynamics of movement may change to utilize musicality.
+The uniform/costuming should reflect the category style.
 See Score Sheet for more information.